nearform/titus/docs/developers/README.md

 ![titus-developers-quote]

 # Developers
 A large factor in the success of a project rests in the ability of its developers to work unimpeded.
-In many cases tooling for building and running a given stack locally can reduce productivity.
+Often, tooling for building and running a given stack locally can reduce productivity.

 With Titus we ensure the developer experience accelerates the speed at which developers work.
 We do this by following the guidelines below:

 - Local development should be easy for both frontend and backend developers.
-They should have easy solution to spin up the entire application localy, without giving up on developer tools.
+They should have an easy solution to spin up the application locally, without giving up on developer tools.

 - Commands for linting, testing, running and stopping your application should be included.
 Commands to support local manipulation, spinning up and tearing down of the system should be included and documented.

-- Selecting technologies such as CSS frameworks or data management libraries is your own choice.
-Titus is lean and just opinionated enough to be reusable and reduces the overall complexity of use.
+- Selecting technologies, such as CSS frameworks or data management libraries, is your own choice.
+Titus is lean and opinionated enough to be reusable and reduce complexity.
 It does not stand in your way.

-- A complete CI solution should be included that can build assets, lint and run tests, produce production ready containers and support deployment via helm should be included.
+- A complete CI solution should be included that can build assets, lint and run tests, produce production ready containers, and support deployment via Helm.

-- Documentation for projects and modules is of vital importance to ensure the long term knowledge sharing.
-Markdown is now an industry standard, and it can produce easy-to-host static sites.
+- Documentation for projects and modules is of vital importance to ensure knowledge sharing.
+Markdown is now an industry standard and can produce easy-to-host static sites.

-Across this documentation you will find the results of decisions made using the guidelines above.
-Rather than list each choice individually, we try call out external links to all tools and libraries.
-Where appropriate we explain some decisions in detail.
+In our documentation you will find the decision results using the guidelines above.
+Rather than list each choice, we include external links to all the tools and libraries.
+Where appropriate, we explain decisions in more detail.

 ## Packages
 Titus includes just what's needed out of the box.
 Each package has a minimal complement of features and technology inclusions.
-In all cases we have defaulted to choices that we have found to work successfully in real production software.
-Overall Titus provides just enough of everything to be deployment ready, without locking developers into feature level technology decisions.
+In all cases we chose packages that worked successfully for us in real production software.
+Titus provides just enough of everything to be deployment ready, without locking developers into feature-level technology decisions.

-Packages are managed with [Lerna] so you could easily add more and easily manage their inter-dependencies.
+Packages are managed with [Lerna] so you can add more packages and also manage their interdependencies.

 All packages we provide include:
 - [Jest] for testing
 - [ESLint] code linter and [Prettier] code formatter
-- Some usefull testing libraries, such as [nock] or [faker]
+- testing libraries, such as [nock] or [faker]

 ### Frontend Kit
 The frontend, __titus-frontend__, is a minimal app built on [create-react-app] and [react-router].

 We include [yup] for form validation, which powers the included auth components.
 React components are tested with [Enzyme].
-As it runs with [webpack-dev-server], it supports hot rebuilding.
+Because it runs with [webpack-dev-server], it supports hot rebuilding.

 - [More information](developers/packages/titus-frontend/)

 ### Backend Kit
-The backend, __titus-backend__, is built on [Hapi] server with [Pino], to make logging a treat.
+The backend, __titus-backend__, is built on a [Hapi] server with [Pino], to make logging a treat.

-We also provide a plugin to instrument your routes with [node-postgres] toolkit for easier interfacing with Postgres, and another plugin for enabling [Auth0] authentication with [JSON Web Tokens][jwt].
+We also provide a plugin to instrument your routes with a [node-postgres] toolkit for easier interfacing with Postgres, and another plugin for enabling [Auth0] authentication with [JSON Web Tokens][jwt].

-[NodeMon] is used to to power hot reloading on file changes when running locally, and make sure your application restarts on uncaught exceptions or unhandled promises.
+[NodeMon] is used to power hot reloading on file changes when running locally, and make sure your application restarts due to uncaught exceptions or unhandled promises.

 - [More information](developers/packages/titus-backend/)

 ### Backend Kit (Fastify)
 The backend, __titus-backend-fastify__, is built on [Fastify] server with [Pino], to make logging a treat.

-We also provide a plugin to instrument your routes with [node-postgres] toolkit for easier interfacing with Postgres, and another plugin for enabling [Auth0] authentication with [JSON Web Tokens][jwt].
+We also provide a plugin to instrument your routes with a [node-postgres] toolkit for easier interfacing with Postgres, and another plugin for enabling [Auth0] authentication with [JSON Web Tokens][jwt].

-[NodeMon] is used to to power hot reloading on file changes when running locally, and make sure your application restarts on uncaught exceptions or unhandled promises.
+[NodeMon] is used to power hot reloading on file changes when running locally, and make sure your application restarts due to uncaught exceptions or unhandled promises.

 - [More information](developers/packages/titus-backend-fastify/)

 ### Starter Docs Kit
-Titus includes a documentation start kit, __titus-starter-docs__, so you can easily document your application.
+Titus includes a documentation starter kit, __titus-starter-docs__, so you can document your application.

-This package is Github Pages and CDN friendly and can be hosted in the folder of a given repo without the need to include dependencies solely to support documentation.
+This package is GitHub Pages and CDN (Content Delvery Network) friendly and can be hosted in the folder of a given repo without the need to include dependencies solely to support documentation.

-Docs are powered by [docsify] which requires zero in-repo dependencies, and provide hot-reloading when editing the docs
+Documents are powered by [docsify] which has no in-repo dependencies, and provides hot reloading when editing the documents.

 - [More information](developers/packages/titus-starter-docs/)

 ## Services
-Your application is likely to depend on external and cloud services.
+Your application is likely to depend on both external and cloud services.
-Titus comes pre-configured with a database and an authentication service, the bare minimum we could think of from our projects.
+Titus comes preconfigured with a database and an authentication service, the minimum we think you need based on our projects.

 [Production parity][parity] really matters to us, so we're leveraging [docker-compose] to manage your database.

-However, production parity is about reducing the gap between development and production and not compromising on development tools.
+Production parity is about reducing the gap between development and production and not compromising on development tools.
-Titus packages still run as node.js regular application on your OS.
+Titus packages run as node.js applications on your OS.
 This plays better with Lerna's symlinks and [webpack-dev-server].

-Since we use Dockerfile to bundle the packages, it's always possible run them locally using docker-compose (or minikube) if you want to.
+As we use Dockerfile to bundle the packages, it's also possible run them locally using Docker Compose (or Minikube) if you wish.

 ### PostgreSQL
-Titus includes a pre configured instance of PostgreSQL.
+Titus includes a preconfigured instance of PostgreSQL.

-When used with __titus-backend__ migrations (powered by [postgrator]) and seeding support can be taken advantage of.
+When PostgreSQL is used with __titus-backend__, migrations (powered by [postgrator]) and seeding support can be taken advantage of.

-Locally Titus makes use of docker compose and docker volumes to handle the database.
+Locally Titus uses Docker Compose and Docker Volumes to handle the database.
 When running on a cloud provider, the included relation database service is used.

 - [More information](starter-docs)

 ### Auth via Auth0
-Clients consider 'logging in' as the primary first feature they want to see when.
-Titus comes pre-configured for Auth0.
+Clients consider logging in as the first feature they want to see.
+Titus comes preconfigured for Auth0.

 - [More information](starter-docs)